IBM: Nearing Dividend Aristocrat Status

 |

-IBM - 5 yr. avg
+IBM - 5-yr. avg.

 |